top of page

 This paper examines gender-specific rice trait preferences and their role in the adoption of improved rice varieties among male and female rice farmers in Ghana.
 Four hundred rice-farming households and 261 consumers were surveyed in 20 communities using a simple random sampling technique.
 The results show differences in preferences for cooking quality traits and postharvest traits among men and women farmers

-Read Morehttps://doi.org/10.3390/su15076026 (open access)
+Read Morehttps://doi.org/10.3390/su15076026 (Open access)

 Gender and access to complex and gender-biased agricultural technology information and knowledge: Evidence from smart-valleys in West Africa